splunk-terraform/terraform-provider-signalfx/website/docs/r/log_view.html.markdown

 ---
 layout: "signalfx"
-page_title: "SignalFx: signalfx_log_view"
+page_title: "Splunk Observability Cloud: signalfx_log_view"
 sidebar_current: "docs-signalfx-resource-log-view"
 description: |-
-  Allows Terraform to create and manage log views
+  Allows Terraform to create and manage log views in Splunk Observability Cloud
 ---

 # Resource: signalfx_log_view

 You can add logs data to your Observability Cloud dashboards without turning your logs into metrics first.

 A log view displays log lines in a table form in a dashboard and shows you in detail what is happening and why.

-## Example Usage
+## Example

 ```tf
 resource "signalfx_log_view" "my_log_view" {